eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     down in [Article 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(4), (5), (8);

 -   [Art.
-5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(14) - Logical separation between data relating to the provision of the EUDI Wallet and any other data held by the Provider of the EUDI Wallet;
+5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(14) - Logical separation between data relating to the provision of the EUDI Wallet and any other data held by the provider of the EUDI Wallet;

 -   [Art.
 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(24) -- Where applicable, implementing act(s) on